Stability of emergent time periodicity in a few-body interacting system: Introduction

-Within the plethora of techniques to model an open system dynamics, collision models (also known as repeated interaction schemes) present a particularly versatile framework~\cite{Ciccarello_2022, CampbellEPLReview, RauPR}, \je{and at the same time where it seems easier to formulate quantitative statements}.
+Within the plethora of techniques to model an open system dynamics, collision models (also known as repeated interaction schemes) present a particularly versatile framework~\cite{Ciccarello_2022, CampbellEPLReview, RauPR}, one which may also allow to formulate quantitative statements more easily.
 By giving partial access to the relevant environmental degrees of freedom, they allow for a more precise microscopic description of the dynamics to be derived.
 They have found useful application in the study of time crystalline behavior, including assessing the thermodynamics of boundary time crystals~\cite{GabrieleArXiv}, and in establishing emergent time periodicity from an otherwise fundamentally random dynamics~\cite{GiacomoPRA}, which will be the starting point of our work.

-\je{In this work,} we study the stability of the emergent time periodic behavior established in Ref.~\cite{GiacomoPRA} to both changes in the microscopic description of the internal interactions and the resilience (or lack thereof) to thermal effects.
-As main results we show that the establishment of a decoherence free subspace leads to a time crystalline behavior. \je{However}, its stability is significantly impacted by the precise details of thee generalised dynamical symmetry that supports the oscillations.
+In this work, we study the stability of the emergent time periodic behavior established in Ref.~\cite{GiacomoPRA} to both changes in the microscopic description of the internal interactions and the resilience (or lack thereof) to thermal effects.
+As main results we show that the establishment of a decoherence free subspace leads to a time periodic behavior.
+However, its stability is significantly impacted by the precise details of thee generalised dynamical symmetry that supports the oscillations.
 In particular, we show that a fully connected system modelled by the Lipkin-Meshkov-Glick Hamiltonian satisfies the conditions necessary to be a dissipative time crystal~\cite{BucaNatComms, GiacomoPRA} only in the case of a zero temperature environment.
-For finite temperatures\je{,} we show the time crystal melts and relate this to the specific characteristics of the generalised dynamical symmetry.
+For finite temperatures, we show the time crystal melts and relate this to the specific characteristics of the generalised dynamical symmetry.
 Finally, we revisit the $XXZ$ model studied previously by some of us~\cite{GiacomoPRA} and show that, remarkably, in a small system of $N\!=\!4$ spins such a few-body system is sufficient to host protected symmetries that are fundamentally stable to arbitrarily strong thermal effects.